MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-devify-a-project.md

 ## Step 3 - Add Bicep files

-`az dev provision` needs to know what to provision in Azure.
+`azd provision` needs to know what to provision in Azure.
 The command looks for Bicep files in the `infra` folder.

 Start from an Azure dev enabled template, use it as a base and remove resources that aren't needed.
 We reference [To Do Application with Python and Cosmo DB](https://github.com/Azure-Samples/todo-python-mongo).
 By doing so, you have the necessary Bicep files for setting up and configuring Azure Monitor as well.